Arizonasaurus

-Arizonasaurus was a ctenosauriscid archosaur from the Middle Triassic (243 million years ago).
-Arizonasaurus is found in the Middle Triassic Moenkopi Formation of northern Arizona.
-A fairly complete skeleton was found in 2002 by Sterling Nesbitt.
-The taxon has a large sailback formed by elongated neural spines of the vertebrae.
-The type species, Arizonasaurus babbitti, was named by Samuel Paul Welles in 1947.
+Arizonasaurus (meaning "Arizona reptile") is a genus of ctenosauriscid archosaur from the Middle Triassic (243 million years ago) Moenkopi Formation of what is now Arizona.
+It is known for having a large back sail formed by elongated neural spines of its vertebrae.
+The type and only known species is A. babbitti, named and described in 1947.

 Discovery and naming

 The type species, Arizonasaurus babbitti, was named by Samuel Paul Welles in 1947 on the basis of a few teeth and a maxilla, labelled as specimen UCMP 36232.
 A fairly complete skeleton was found in 2002 by Sterling Nesbitt.

 Description

 Arizonasaurus had a sail made of tall neural spines.
-This sail was similar to those of other basal archosaurs, such as other ctenosauriscids like Ctenosauriscus, Lotosaurus, Bromsgroveia, and Hypselorhachis.
+This sail was similar to those of other basal archosaurs, such as other ctenosauriscids like Ctenosauriscus, Bromsgroveia, and Hypselorhachis.

 Arizonasaurus is described from two braincase specimens.
 Some ancestral features of these braincases are plesiomorphic for crurotarsans.

 Below is a list of characteristics found by Nesbitt in 2005 that distinguish Arizonasaurus: